 Part II: Country Shifts

-Part II provides interactive graphics for shifts in trade between the United States and five key trading partners:
+Part II presents shifts in trade between the United States and four key trading partners:

 Part III: Sector Shifts

-Part III analyzes shifts in trade for the following 10 industry sectors:
+Part III presents shifts in trade for the following 10 industry sectors:

 - Agricultural Products

 - Chemicals and Related Products